emmercm/www/src/blog/_bash-euxo.md

 #!/usr/bin/env bash
 set -o pipefail

-# Without 'set -o pipeline', both 'echo's would be invoked
+# Without 'set -o pipefail', "but this won't" would be printed
-# Because 'set -o pipeline' does not cause early termination,
+# Even with 'set -o pipefail', "this will print" is still printed
-# the first 'echo' will still be invoked, but the overall pipeline will fail
+# because
 false | echo "this will print" && echo "but this won't"

 cat